 You might read a book about meat because you’re curious about how to prepare it.
 Maybe you’re wondering where it comes from, or whether you should even eat it at all.

 “Killing It: An Education” lives up to its subtitle.
-It’s a thoughtful, challenging portrayal of modern society’s complicated relationship with meat, set against Camas Davis’s journey from hometown food editor to founder of the Portland Meat Collective.
+It’s a thoughtful, challenging portrayal of society’s relationship with meat, set against Camas Davis’s journey from hometown food editor to founder of the Portland Meat Collective.

 If you’re a meat producer or all about animal rights, you’ll find exactly what you’d expect.
 If you’re the environmentally-motivated vegetarian whose hackles rise when your lunch goes up a trophic level, you may find fresh perspective.
 And everyone else will find a timely reminder of the gap between the dinner table and the hidden realities of industrialized agriculture.